-- admission, academic standing, grades, assignment, campus housing, discipline); - An approved volunteer's ability to participate in, access, or benefit from University volunteer programs; or - A visitor's ability to participate in, access, or benefit from University programs open to visitors. - This form of discrimination is identified as "adverse treatment" discrimination. - ii.
-Discriminatory conduct may also include facially neutral conduct that has the unjustifiable effect of disproportionately impacting individuals based on their Protected Status.
+- A student's or applicant-for-admission's ability to participate in, access, or benefit from University educational programs or activities (for example, admission, academic standing, grades, assignment, campus housing, discipline); - An approved volunteer's ability to participate in, access, or benefit from University volunteer programs; or - A visitor's ability to participate in, access, or benefit from University programs open to visitors. - This form of discrimination is identified as "adverse treatment" discrimination. - Discriminatory conduct may also include facially neutral conduct that has the unjustifiable effect of disproportionately impacting individuals based on their Protected Status.
 This is identified as "adverse impact" discrimination. - iii.
 Discriminatory conduct may also include failing to provide reasonable accommodation, consistent with state and federal law, to qualified individuals based on disability and/or religion.
 This is identified as "failure to accommodate" discrimination.